gcallah/BookReviews/zadka.md

 kernels.
 It may be that Paramiko indeed offers advantages here; we just weren't sure what they were.

+## Salt Stack and Ansible

 Salt Stack and Ansible are "infrastructure-as-code" tools.
 They are included in this book because Salt can be scripted in Python, while Ansible is scriptable (for inventories) and extensible in Python.
 As happens a little too often in this book, the writing is sometimes unclear.
-When the author writes, "whenever a YAML file is used, `salt` will allow a Python file that defines a dictionary," does he mean "whenever a YAML file is *called for*, one may alternately use a Python file"?
+When the author writes, "whenever a YAML file is used, `salt` will allow a Python file that defines a dictionary,"(121) does he mean "whenever a YAML file is *called for*, one may alternately use a Python file"?
 Perhaps... but then that is what he ought to have written.
 Or, when discussing Ansible inventory scripts, we find "Ansible will use... the same Python used to run it in order to run the inventory script" (140).
 Wel, Ansible is a program itself... what does "the same Python used to run it" mean?
 We have no idea, and no further eexplanation is offered.

 ## Docker